flakmoppen/sway-gruvbox/README.md

 Even though I'm using Gruvbox's light color palette right now, I also added its dark palette in waybars *styles.css*, in case I would feel like switching it up tomorrow.

 **Icons**
-I found it cumbersome to get Font Awesome to easily adhere to the formatting I was going for, so I'm using Nerd Font Symbols Mono instead.
+I found it cumbersome to fit Font Awesome into the formatting I was going for, so I'm using Nerd Font Symbols Mono instead.
-For example: The battery icon set is *nf-md-battery* on [Nerd Font glyph search](https://www.nerdfonts.com/cheat-sheet).
+*(For example: The battery icon set is 'nf-md-battery' on [Nerd Font glyph search](https://www.nerdfonts.com/cheat-sheet).*

 **Icons + CSS examples**
 When unplugging the battery cable, the battery field gets a red gradient: